canonical/launchpad-manual/how-to/debugging.rst

    Remote-SSH: Open SSH Configuration file

 .
-From the drop-down choose your home ssh cofing file (~/.ssh/config - if you don't have one create it and add your configuration).
+From the drop-down choose your home ssh config file (~/.ssh/config - if you don't have one create it and add your configuration).
 Add the following entry to it (for Host I have the name of my Buildd VM and for